docpad/docpad/README.md

 Initially web development was pretty easy, you just wrote a bunch of files and you got your website.
 These days, it's a lot more complicated than that.
 Things like databases, synchronisation, legacy frameworks and languages all slow the entire process down into a painful crawl. _It doesn't have to be like that._

-DocPad takes that good ol' simple approach of writing files and wraps it with the most awesome new innovations providing a new intuitive solution for developing websites in this new HTML5 era.
+DocPad takes that good ol' simple approach of writing files and wraps it with the best modern innovations, providing an awesome intuitive, liberating and empowering solution for HTML5 web development.

 ## Let's take a look